intmus/inttheory19-20/_05-counterpoint-embell-shapes/c1-2ndandembellshapes.md

 ### Motion Between Lines

+In discussing counterpoint, you may have noticed that the restricted melodic options create a variety of "standard" melodic shapes.
+We can describe a few of these here, and this will be explored fully when we begin studying non-chord tones in diatonic harmony in Unit 9.

-passing motion (P): motion approached by step and left by step in the same direction
+**passing motion** (P): motion approached by step and left by step in the same direction

-neighbor motion (N): motion approached by step and left by step in the opposite direction
+**neighbor motion** (N): motion approached by step and left by step in the opposite direction

-- these two types of motion are the only way you can use dissonant intervals in a line of counterpoint in 2nd species
+- Note that these two types of motion are the only way you can use dissonant intervals in a line of counterpoint in 2nd species.
-- neighbor motion is only allowed for dissonances as lower neighbor motion
+- Neighbor motion is only allowed for dissonances as lower neighbor motion.

-appoggiatura (APP): motion approached by leap and left by step in the opposite direction
+**appoggiatura** (APP): motion approached by leap and left by step in the opposite direction